 Apply for WCLDP

-We are recruiting for a diversity of applicants that share a commitment to addressing large-scale change for the future of western conservation.
+We are recruiting for a broad array of applicants that share a commitment to addressing large-scale change for the future of western conservation.

 Courses bring together individuals that are self-motivated; demonstrate initiative and a commitment to learning; and interested in or actively taking responsibility for collaborative western conservation.
 Individuals that apply will need to demonstrate that they are interested in affecting change in conservation and will need to have the support of their agency, organization, or partnership.